-An example may involve 'driving in a manner dangerous' case.
+An example might be found in a 'driving in a manner dangerous' case.
 The witness has said that the driver was driving very fast - about 100 km per hour.
-By asking a series of questions about weather conditions, traffic on the road, lack of curves in the road, presence of stop signs, etc., the effect of the evidence of speeding might be minimised.
-Because 100km per hour at 3.00pm near a school is very different than 100km per hour at 3.00pm on a freeway.
+By asking a series of questions about weather conditions, volume of traffic on the road, lack of curves in the road, presence of stop signs, etc., the effect of the evidence of speeding might be minimised.
+This is because driving at 100km per hour at 3.00pm near a school is very different from driving at 100km per hour at 3.00am on a freeway.